aerospike/aerospike-server.docker/README.md

 	docker run -tid -v <DIRECTORY>:/opt/aerospike/etc --name aerospike -p 3000:3000 -p 3001:3001 -p 3002:3002 -p 3003:3003 aerospike/aerospike-server --config-file /opt/aerospike/etc/aerospike.conf

+#### access-address Configuration

+In order for Aerospike to properly broadcast its address to the cluster or applications, the **access-address** needs to be set in the configuration file.
+If it is not set, then the IP address within the container will be used, which is not accessible to other nodes.

+To specify **access-address** in aerospike.conf:

+	network {
+	  service {
+	    address any                  # Listening IP Address
+	    port 3000                    # Listening Port
+	    access-address 192.168.1.100 # IP Address to be used by applications
+	                                 # and other nodes in the cluster.
+	  }
+	  ...

 #### Persistent Data Directory